 The mural is a celebration where old meets new.
 A reminder of what was lost, but also, of what can never be lost.

 We took the approach of situation/time & physical/social context, local story telling, nostalgic captured memories and historical relevancy.

 The wall was brought to life with key references to our central city heritage and architecture, remembering defining moments including Kate Sheppard and the broader women's suffrage movement (which started in Ōtautahi Christchurch).
-The buildings featured in the mural were once located in and around the site but were destroyed in the earthquakes.
-The businesses mentioned on the shop fronts and walls each take their place in the memories of residents and visitors alike.
+The buildings featured in the mural were once located in and around the site but were destroyed in the earthquakes, and the businesses mentioned on the shop fronts and walls each take their place in the memories of residents and visitors alike.

 We all know that much was lost in the earthquakes, but the mural plays its part in keeping the stories alive for future generations.
 Several street art tours and cultural walks now incorporate this mural in their narrative, allowing each participant the opportunity to dive deeper into the richness of the individual meanings contained within the work.

 The team of OiYOU! and the DTR crew (a collective of the main street artists in Canterbury) were commissioned to bring this mural to life.
 The owners of Riverside Market, OiYOU! and ChristchurchNZ were part of the planning team with us.

 Taking advantage of the two peaks of the flat facade, the perspective of the buildings in the artwork tricks the mind into believing it is three-dimensional - an illusion of depth that is stopping visitors to pause and ponder on a daily basis.